Eduard Glaser: Life and work

-From 1895, until his death, Glaser lived in Munich.
-He dedicated most of his time preparing his scientific material for publications.
+From 1895 until his death, Glaser lived in Munich.
+He dedicated most of his time preparing his scientific material for publication.
 The Turkish government was interested in Glaser's comments on Arabia, even many years after he had left the region, while in 1907 Glaser was asked by the museum in Constantinople to help in cataloguing their collection of Sabaean inscriptions.

 After his death Müller made sure that a great portion of Glaser's scientific legacy would be purchased by the Academy of Sciences in Vienna (Akademie der Wissenschaften).
 The collection is known by the name of Der Corpus Glaserianum or Sammlung Eduard Glaser (SEG), 1944–1961.
 A small portion of Eduard Glaser's manuscript collection was purchased by Dropsie College in Philadelphia in 1923 (later becoming part of the archives of the Herbert D. Katz Center for Advanced Judaic Studies at the University of Pennsylvania).
 The legacy left by Glaser from Yemen alone amounts to some 990 copies and imprints ("squeeze" copying method, in which a paper-mâché impression is used in making copies of bas-relief) of Sabaean inscriptions, 17 volumes of diaries and 24 manuscripts.
 The Sabaean inscriptions were deciphered by Hayyim Habshush for Glaser, which the former had transliterated in the Hebrew-Assyrian script for easy comprehension.
 Emperor Wilhelm I purchased Glaser's manuscripts for the Prussian library in Berlin.
 The stones with the Sabaean inscriptions and the sculptures were a donation by the publisher Rudolph Mosse.
 Glaser's collections contributed much in preserving Vienna's reputation as fore-runner in the study of South Arabia.
 In 1922 in Vienna, the German-Czech scholar Adolf Grohmann published a comprehensive work entitled Südarabien als Wirtschaftsgebiet (South Arabia as an economic area), in which he draws principally from the comments left by Eduard Glaser during his tours in South Arabia.